 Leverage smart concepts like smart recommendations by intelligent chatbots, next best action prediction based on Big Data analysis or IoT data, Artificial Intelligence (i.e. recognize current customer emotion based on chatbot input) to increase customer engagement and serve them in the best way possible.

 Take into account that loading times affect the customer experience.
+According to Unbounce, loading times longer than three seconds can cause customers to leave a site.
 On a mobile phone, customers expect similar performance as on a desktop, so limit sizes of media used, only call web services when absolutely needed and make use of smart browser caching to optimize your loading times.